What is a Resume Parser & How to Parse Resumes?

 Get quality talent

-- Close jobs quickly
+Close jobs quickly

-- No manual screening of resumes
+No manual screening of resumes

-Resumes created in any format can be parsed, be it doc, docx, html, pdf, rtf and results are delivered in JSON format through REST API.
+Resumes created in any format can be parsed, be it doc, Docx, HTML, pdf, RTF, and results are delivered in JSON format through REST API.

 A detailed collection of taxonomies can help in identifying skills and expertise of a candidate easily.
 Users can also define their own taxonomies which can be added to the list.
 Here are a few examples:

 For a skill ‘Project management’, skills alias can be defined as ‘Planning a Project’, ‘Executing the Project’, ‘Project Management Training’, ‘Project Cycle Management’ etc. Data is extracted from resumes having these skill alias.
 Thus, a parser looks for a broader perspective while hiring candidates.

 Job skills are skills’ names related to a specific job.
-For example, skills can be defined for ‘Java Developer’ as ‘Core Java’, ‘Web Services’, ‘My SQL’, ‘Spring MVC’, ‘Struts’, ‘Maven’ etc.
+For example, skills can be defined for ‘Java Developer’ as ‘Core Java’, ‘Web Services’, ‘My SQL’, ‘Spring MVC,’ ‘Struts,’ ‘Maven’ etc.

 Search and Match engine gives you the ability to find the right candidate by matching resumes with job descriptions.
-It searches through candidate resume and ranks resumes according to their best matching.
+It searches through candidate resumes and ranks resumes according to their best matching.
 Usually, there are four types of matching: